ibm-cloud-docs/cloud-object-storage/mm-cos-monitoring.md

     Any alert thresholds exceeded on usage metrics will not trigger until the next time the metrics are sent to the {{site.data.keyword.mon_short}} service.{: important}

-- Request metrics are sent immediately.
+- Request metrics are sent continuously.

 You can configure a bucket by using the UI or the API.